 The addition of specialty food purveyors to the certified farmers’ markets originated when markets wanted to add “non-certifiable farm products”, direct from the producer, to their product mix at the market.
 These items include honey, cut flowers, dried nuts and jams.
 Since then, these items have become certifiable and are included in the “certified area” of the markets.

 CFMA markets are award-winning successful farmers' markets which is why we receive so many requests to develop new farmers' markets.
 Although we would enjoy opening new markets in all the requested spaces, some locations are simply not suitable.
 Our team relies on decades of combined experience to select sites that have potential for success.
-This process takes several days over 3 weeks.
+This process takes several months.
 If your site wants to host a farmers' market, there are a number of factors to consider.

 CFMA partners with Site Sponsors who provide amenities for a farmers' market while enjoying the benefits of consistent routine visits to their property.
 Please contact us if your site meets the following criteria:

 Market site must be located in Norther California.

 Adequate parking for consumers, 120 to 150 carparks.